 To make your blog post more visually appealing, you’ll want to include some images to it.
 Images are also important in optimizing your blog posts for SEO.

 There are two critical aspects to optimizing your images.
 The first is to choose the right file name.
-For example, the image at the top of this article has the name of the article in it, I have named this image “Optimize-Blog-Posts-for-SEO,” which is primary keyword I have optimized this blog post for.
+For example, the image at the top of this article has the name of the article in it.
+I have named this image “Optimize-Blog-Posts-for-SEO,” which is the primary keyword I have optimized this blog post for.

 For any additional images, you include in your blog post, choose a file name that lets Google know what the image is about (and always think SEO).

 The next thing you must do is add alt text which provides information to search engine crawlers, helping them to index an image properly.